Oignies and Courrières massacre: Oignies, 28 May 1940

 As soon as they entered Oignies on 28 May, German forces continued the atrocities begun in Courrières.
 The historian Fabrice Virgili writes that "as soon as the German soldiers surrounded the area, executions, pillaging, and destruction followed.
 Eighty inhabitants, including ten women, were killed, shot for the most part, and the village was practically destroyed."
 A number of women were raped.
 Among those killed were the Polish priest Jean Chodura and several Polish mineworkers in Oignies and nearby Ostricourt.
 Many of the dead were aged and invalids.
 The historian Jean-Marie Fossier write: "In each street, the same scenes were repeated.
 Houses were gone through from top to bottom, the people thrown violently into the streets, beaten with blows.
-The men were sometimes the machine-guns or bayonetted infront of the horrified eyes of women and children; others were taken and everwhere were found tortured corpses."
+The men were sometimes machine-gunned or bayonetted in front of the horrified eyes of women and children; others were taken and everywhere were found tortured corpses."
 A few captured Moroccan and Senegalese soldiers were also killed, with some found decapitated.

 The victims at Oignies were largely local residents who accounted for 70 of the dead.
 Aside from four unknown individuals and some refugees from the surrounding region, there were also a number of prisoners of war.
 400 buildings were burnt at Oignies.